Connection Days for Teams

 • Create space to slow down and listen deeply as a team opening up to the wider intelligence of life

-• Deepen your connection and belonging to nature, feel presence & aliveness
+• Deepen your connection and belonging with nature and each other, feel presence & aliveness

 • Open yourself to receiving insight & guidance on your most alive questions in these uncertain times